mariodavid/spring-batch-launcher-api/README.md

-# Spring Batch API Spike
+# Spring Batch Launcher API

-This project is a technical spike to explore and demonstrate different strategies for triggering and orchestrating Spring Batch jobs via an HTTP-based API.
+This project is a technical example to explore and demonstrate different strategies for triggering and orchestrating Spring Batch jobs via an HTTP-based API.

 The main goal is to identify suitable approaches to asynchronously trigger batch jobs through a REST API, leveraging a centralized batch job repository to manage and monitor job executions across various deployment scenarios.